HarryR/logicista/_posts/2017-01-29-qcrypt-qyptoshart-lulz.markdown

 ## Forethought

-So, before I start, I should take some wisdom from the Internet Gods and remember that character assassination is never fun for the receiver... to keep things objective and in-context, which in this case seems to be a 16 year old with some very interesting ideas being pushed into the spotlight without necessarily being able to follow through, it may take him another 10 or 20 years to reach the level of intellect and experience associated with ether true-genius or insightful practitioner before he can start really making an impact on the world; but the award is notoriety for what looks like a promising future in the eyes of those who give and seek awards, but recognise that awards aren't necessarily the real world... in fact, some times they are very far from it, and to seek award for the sake of awards will only massage your own ego in a masturbatory fashion; instead, seek truth via science, eschew from seeking notoriety, fame or glory, and let the reward come the satisfaction of recognising how lives are improved after the results of your scientific endeavours have been consumed.
+So, before I start, I should take some wisdom from the Internet Gods and remember that character assassination is never fun for the receiver... to keep things objective and in-context, which in this case seems to be a 16 year old with some very interesting ideas being pushed into the spotlight without necessarily being able to follow through.

+It may take him another 10 or 20 years to reach the level of intellect and experience associated with ether true-genius or insightful practitioner before he can start really making an impact on the world; but the award is notoriety for what looks like a promising future in the eyes of those who give and seek awards, and recognise that awards aren't necessarily the real world... in fact, some times they are very far from it.

+To seek award for the sake of awards will only massage your own ego; instead, seek truth via science, eschew from seeking notoriety, fame or glory, and let the reward come from the satisfaction of recognising how lives are improved after the results of your scientific endeavours have been consumed.

 Indeed, I hope that is what is at the core ethos of what the award givers are trying to do, but unfortunately trophies, crowds and confetti sometimes get the better of us mere mortals.